logo Capitol 6000

 Solid black label with silver text, distributed by London Records of Canada Ltd. Early editions are Compo-pressed with a non-Parrs sleeve, disc is mastered in Canada) (early editions in shrink wrap, no inner sleeve.

 Gatefold sleeves were imported from the USA until 1966.
 Early editions are RCA-pressed, early copies use Scranton metal parts.
 Early editions in loose gatefold wrap, Capitol/Pathe inner sleeves.
 A Parrs MONO sleeve appeared sometime after June 1966 and covers have «File Under: The Beatles» instead of the USA «File Under: Beatles».
-Canadian Capitol STEREO copies appeared in 1968, post-Parrs printers cover.
+Canadian Capitol STEREO copies appeared in 1967 with a Parr's stereo banner sleeve, and the regular non-banner issue appeared in 1968.
 EMI Music Canada lists original release date as 1964 November 23 ** (AGREE)

 Early editions are RCA-pressed with a Parrs sleeve.
 Early editions in loose or shrink wrap, with or without Capitol/Pathe inner sleeve.
 Early copies use Scranton metal parts, original stereo is scarcer than mono ** EMI Music Canada lists original release date as 1964 December 15 ** (AGREE)